lammps/lammps/doc/src/fix_mdi_qm.rst

 (1) To run an ab initio MD (AIMD) dynamics simulation, or an energy minimization with QM forces, or a multi-replica NEB calculation, use *add yes* and *every 1* (the defaults).
 This is so that every time LAMMPS needs energy and forces, the QM code will be invoked.

 Both LAMMPS and the QM code should define the same system (simulation box, atoms and their types) in their respective input scripts.
 Note that on this scenario, it may not be necessary for LAMMPS to define a pair style or use a neighbor list.

-LAMMPS will then perform the timestepping for the simulation.
-At the point in each timestep when LAMMPS needs the force on each atom, it communicates with the engine code.
+LAMMPS will then perform the timestepping or minimization iterations for the simulation.
+At the point in each timestep or iteration when LAMMPS needs the force on each atom, it communicates with the engine code.
 It sends the current simulation box size and shape (if they change dynamically, e.g. during an NPT simulation), and the current atom coordinates.
-The engine code computes quantum forces on each atom and returns them to LAMMPS.
-If LAMMPS also needs the system energy and/or virial, it requests those values from the engine code as well.
+The engine code computes quantum forces on each atom and the total energy of the system and returns them to LAMMPS.

+Note that if the AIMD simulation is an NPT or NPH model, or the energy minimization includesf :doc:`fix box relax <fix_box_relaxq>` to equilibrate the box size/shape, then LAMMPS computes a pressure.
+This means the *virial* keyword should be set to *yes* so that the QM contribution to the pressure can be included.

 (2) To run dynamics with a LAMMPS interatomic potential, and evaluate the QM energy and forces once every 1000 steps, use *add no* and *every 1000*.
-This could be useful for using an MD run to generate randomized configurations which then generate QM data for training a machine learning potential.
+This could be useful for using an MD run to generate randomized configurations which are then passed to the QM code to produce training data for a machine learning potential.
 A :doc:`dump custom <dump>` command could be invoked every 1000 steps to dump the atom coordinates and QM forces to a file.
-Likewise the QM energy could be output with the :doc:`thermo_style custom <thermo_style>` command.
+Likewise the QM energy and virial could be output with the :doc:`thermo_style custom
+<thermo_style>` command.

 (3) To do a QM evaulation of energy and forces for a series of *N* independent systems (simulation box and atoms), use *add no* and